 So, you got the job – way to go!
 But now you have the new job jitters.
 The good news?
 That is perfectly normal.
 When starting a new job, nearly everyone worries about having the right skills to succeed and making a good impression.
 Having a healthy dose of the jitters can be a good thing if it propels you to take steps to get off on the right foot that first week, month, and quarter.
 If you do, you’re more likely to become an indispensable part of your new team.

 Before Starting a New Job

-Anything you can do ahead of your start date to make your first day, week, or month go more smoothly is a smart move.
+Before starting a new job, it is always best to research the company culture and be prepared in advance.
+Anything you can do ahead of your start date to make your first day, week, or month go smoothly is a smart move.